The Park, and particularly the mountain, is significant for many reasons. Some of these meanings have been captured and are shared in print and film.

 To celebrate the special relationship of the people of southern Tasmania with Mount Wellington, the Trust, in association with the Hobart City Council published The mountain … a people’s perspective by Emily Stoddart.
 This combination of stories and images from scientists, track workers, road builders, students, walkers and locals, highlights the role of the mountain in everyday life.
 The mountain … a people’s perspective is available for $38.50 from the Hobart City Council Customer Service Centre (corner of Elizabeth and Davey Street) and from selected Hobart bookshops.

 Historical publications are catalogued through the State Library of Tasmania.
-Many can be viewed at the Tasmaniana Library, Murray Street, Hobart.
+Many can be viewed at the Tasmanian Library, Murray Street, Hobart.